-I find that Respondent failed to comply with orders and procedures governing this proceeding, failed to defend this action, and, as a result, interfered with the speedy, orderly, and fair conduct of this proceeding.
+I find that Respondent failed to comply with orders and procedures governing this proceeding, failed to defend its case, and, as a result, interfered with the speedy, orderly, or fair conduct of this proceeding.
 I conclude that Respondent's conduct establishes a basis for sanctions pursuant to 21 C.F.R. § 17.35, and that sanctions are warranted.

 The harshness of the sanctions I impose must relate to the nature and severity of the misconduct or failure to comply.
 21 C.F.R. § 17.35(b).
 Here, Respondent failed to comply with two of my orders, despite my explicit warnings that its failure could result in sanctions.
-I specified that those sanctions may include striking its Answer and "issuance of an Initial Decision and Default Judgment finding Respondent liable for the violations listed in the Complaint and imposing a civil money penalty."
-APHO ¶ 16; January 2, 2019, Order, at 1-2.
-Respondent also failed to defend this action, despite express reminders of the opportunity through letters issued by my direction.
+I specified that those sanctions "may include striking its filings and issuing an Initial Decision and Default Judgment finding Respondent liable for the violations listed in the Complaint and imposing a civil money penalty."
+January 4, 2019, Order to Compel Discovery.
+Respondent also failed to defend its actions, despite my orders expressly reminding Respondent of the opportunity.
 Respondent's repeated misconduct interfered with the speedy, orderly, or fair conduct of this proceeding.

 I find that Respondent's actions are sufficient to warrant striking its Answer and issuing a decision by default, without further proceedings.
 21 C.F.R. § 17.35(b), (c)(3).
 Accordingly, I strike Respondent's Answer, and issue this Initial Decision and Default Judgment, assuming the facts alleged in CTP's Complaint to be true.
 21 C.F.R. §§ 17.35(c)(3), 17.11(a).